 Today's activity: Skyline train depart at 9:00am 280km 3hrs ,Tashilumpo monastery

-Wake this morning below the stunning north face of Mt.
+Wake up below the stunning north face of Mt.
 Everest, (8848) the tallest mountain on earth.
 After breakfast, drive the remaining 8 km to visit Everest Base Camp.
 Then, drive forward to Saga via Old Tringri, and be wrapped in the endless vistas of the Tibetan plateau.

 Accommodation:tent or guesthouse

-From Saga it is 145 km to Zhongba.
-The road is good and the trip can be completed in 2-3 hrs.
+Zhongba is 145 km away from Saga.
+The road is good and the trip can be completed within 2-3 hrs.
 There is also a small monastery at the western end of town on a hill.
 From Zhongba onwards the southern road deteriorates.
 This section of the road has panoramic views of mountains on either side of the road.
 From Paryang to Lake Manasorovar, There will be several river crossings and we drive past Mayum la pass (5200 M).
-The scenery is stunning beautiful with panoramic views of the Himalayas
+The scenery is stunning beautiful with panoramic views of the Himalaya

 Accommodation:tent or guesthouse